vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

   Feature: Search term
     As an ASOS user
-    I want the search term to appear on top of the list view So that I know which product I searched
+    I want the search term to appear on top of the product list view So that I know which product I searched for

     Scenario: User sees the search term she searched for When the ASOS page loads